Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model: Results

 \section{Results}

-In this section, we summarize the results obtained using the active XY model.
+In this section, we summarize the results obtained using the SPLG-AXY model.
 All simulations are conducted at a temperature of $T=J\slash 4$, corresponding to the low-temperature phase of the classical XY model in which topological defects emerge.